Dee-McG/Motorbike-Event-Finder/README.md

 A Create Event page will be implemented that will be acessible and visible on the navigation menu to logged in users.
 The user will be able to create an event from this page.
-The event information will be stored in a MongoDB database collection called events.
+The event information will be stored in a MongoDB database collection called events and the event categories will be stored in a MongoDB collection called categories.

 User Story:
 > As a user, I want to be able to search or filter events based on custom criteria so that I can find events